mitsuhiko/systemfd/README.md

 ## Windows Protocol

-On windows passing of sockets is significantly more complex than on Unix.
-To achieve this this utility implements a custom socket passing system that is also implemented by the listenfd crate.
-When the sockets are crated an additional local RPC server is spawned that gives out duplicates of the socket to other processes.
+On Windows, passing of sockets is significantly more complex than on Unix.
+To achieve this, this utility implements a custom socket passing system that is also implemented by the listenfd crate.
+When the sockets are created, an additional local RPC server is spawned that gives out duplicates of the sockets to other processes.
 The RPC server uses TCP and is communicated to the child with the `SYSTEMFD_SOCKET_SERVER` environment variable.
 The RPC calls themselves are protected with a `SYSTEMFD_SOCKET_SECRET` secret key.